sagacity-leichuan/CrossPlatformPlayer/ANDROID/README.md

 # ANDROID Player
-	Implementation of Audio and Video Player Based on ANDROID.
+	Implementation of Audio and Video Player Based on ANDROID